basho/basho_docs/CONTRIBUTING.md

     5. The `identifier` of the the parent the page (if one exits).

-        If the page is a top-level element, the `parent` field should be excluded, and a `pre-icon` should be defined instead.
+        If the page is a top-level element, the `parent` field should be excluded, and a `pre` should be defined instead.

     6. The name of the font-icon that should be rendered as part of the menu item's title